Zoee333/Sticky-Notes/README.md

 # Sticky-Notes
 A sticky notes web application made with Django.

-Start using the command "python manage.py runserver" then follow the given link to view.
+Start the server using the command "python manage.py runserver" then follow the given link to view.